Zakat Council: Issues

 According to one critic (Arskal Salim):

 "Since it was introduced through the Zakat and Ushr Ordinance No. 17 of 1980 ... the real lives and economic conditions of millions of Pakistani citizens have been completely unchanged, but a great number of socioreligious and political problems have arisen from state involvement in zakat administration."
 Problems include a depersonalization and religious delegitimization of zakat as a tax, and increased sectarian and political infighting.
 The change from an act of voluntary piety to compulsory government collection, meant some Sunni Muslims felt they had not met their religious obligation by see the tax.
 Others began to evade the tax by transferring their taxable funds shortly before Ramadan to accounts of those who were exempt from the tax (foreigners, non-Sunnis, etc.).
 In the first days of the tax, Shia Muslims who followed the Ja'fari jurisprudence school of fiqh raised strong opposition, and in April 1981, the government made an exemption allowing Shia to file for exemptions.
 This was met with opposition from conservative Sunni Ulama (religious scholars) who were afraid that some Sunni Muslims "would convert to Shi'i for purposes of zakat evasion".
 Zakat Councils and their funds being a significant source of political and economic power, Pakistani political parties began to compete over control of the councils.

 Criticism

-In hospitals the Zakat money is given only for the treatment of Muslim patients and is not given for poor non-Muslim patients.
-This practice is highly criticized by even people inside the Zakat Council.
+In hospitals the Zakat money is given only for the treatment of Muslim patients and is not given for poor non-Muslim patients, who receive from a general donation fund instead.
+This practice is highly criticised by even people inside the Zakat Council.
 The Sindh Zakat Council Chairman said that the Zakat money should be given to all needy without discriminating on the basis of religion.

 The Zakat collection is based on Islamic Sharieh principles, so this amount should also be paid on that on the said principles.